glyn-stevens/advent-of-code-2024/README.md

 # advent-of-code-2024

-Glyn's advent of code 2024, lets see how this goes!
+Glyn's solutions to the [advent of code 2024 puzzles](https://adventofcode.com/2024), lets see how this goes!

-Assertions to be equal to the answers are added after solution is found to allow safe refactoring.

 ## Setup
 Using poetry for package management.
 To setup venv folder with environment: